 San Francisco’s Recreation and Parks Department conducted a community-driven process to redesign and improve access to Portsmouth Square Park.

-This Community Based Transportation Plan for Portsmouth square will analyze the new park design and explore existing transportation and circulation around the park.
-This study will also examine circulation and access to the Portsmouth Square Garage and Chinatown.
+This Community Based Transportation Plan (CBTP) for Portsmouth square analyzed the new park design and explored existing transportation and circulation around the park.
+This study also examined circulation and access to the Portsmouth Square Garage and Chinatown.
+Adopted by the Transportation Authority Board on November 17, 2020, the Portsmouth Square CBTP Final Report developed the following set of recommendations to improve safety, access, and circulation for people walking:

 Chinatown Community Development Center